Beloth/Ostston-Work/Notes/Next Session.md

 #### Ranger of Meilikki

-Name: Karlith
+Name: Oarlith
 Race: Half Elf
 Gender: Male

 * Shaken by the betrayal but determined to fulfill his duty.

 ### Vault under the tree of Meilikki

 Was originally a cave system but several decades ago, when there was a period of civil unrest, it was dug out and converted into a safe haven for the faithful.
 Now used mainly as a storage space.
 Not many are allowed access to it.
+As time went on new rooms were dug out closer to the enterance and the main vault fell into disuse.

 #### Path to Vault